pjanec/dirigent/README.md

 ###### ExitCode

-  Integer number    if exit code (valid only if aff has exited, i.e. Started but not Running)
+  Integer number    if exit code (valid only if app has exited, i.e. Started but not Running)

 ###### StatusAge